DAW Books, Mass Market Paperback

 Things in Tamed Lightning turn out to be a lot stranger than they seemed at first glance, and Toby's talent for finding trouble isn't doing her any favors.
 With Quentin—a young foster from Sylvester's Court—in tow, and the stakes getting higher all the time, it's up to Toby to solve the mystery of Tamed Lightning, or face a failure whose cost will be too high for anyone to pay.

 A Local Habitation is the second book in the October Daye series, a modern urban fantasy set in both the San Francisco Bay Area and the Faerie Kingdom of the Mists which overlays Northern California.
-It was released in North America by DAW Books on March 2nd, 2010.
+It was released in North America by DAW Books on March 2nd, 2010, and has been translated into German and French.

 BACK COVER TEXT